Test Open-Loop ADAS Algorithm Using Driving Scenario

 The actors, lane boundaries, and ego vehicle pose are passed to a subsystem containing the sensor blocks.
 Open the subsystem.

-The Driving Radar Data Generator, Vision Detection Generator, and Lidar Point Cloud Generator blocks produce synthetic detections from the scenario.
+The Driving Radar Data Generator, Vision Detection Generator, Lidar Point Cloud Generator, and Ultrasonic Detection Generator blocks produce synthetic detections from the scenario.
 You can fuse this sensor data to generate tracks, such as in the open-loop example Sensor Fusion Using Synthetic Radar and Vision Data in Simulink.

 The outputs of the sensor blocks in this model are in vehicle coordinates, where: